 Advanced Standing is an option for currently certified and practicing paramedics to earn their Bachelor of Science degree in EMS Paramedicine at Central Washington University.
-This option is made available only for currently certified paramedics that received their education from accredited institutions and that reside in a state that participates in online instruction with Washington State.
+This option is made available only for currently certified paramedics who reside in a state that participates in online instruction with Washington State and who received their education from an accredited institution (CoAEMSP).
 To determine if your state of residence is a participating state, please visit: http://www.cwu.edu/online-learning/

 Students seeking Advanced Standing with the EMS Paramedicine Program should complete each of the following steps in their prescribed sequence: